Back to Guides

 The core decision is route fit, not just visa preference

-For many U.S. households, the real Portugal decision is not whether Portugal is attractive but whether the Golden Visa or the D7 aligns better with capital, relocation timing, stay tolerance, and long-term household planning.
+For many U.S. households, the real Portugal decision is not whether Portugal is attractive but whether the Golden Visa or the Golden Visa aligns better with capital, relocation timing, stay tolerance, and long-term household planning.

 A strong answer should help the reader understand which route fits non-relocators, which route fits immediate movers, how minimum stay changes the logic, and why citizenship planning does not mean the same thing for every family.